 For a veteran who is disabled, you must also submit within 30 days of application date:

 Keep in mind

-- You must submit the required documents using the online application system.
-If you submit them by mail or fax, you must resubmit them online.
+- You must submit the required documents using the online application system, email or mail.

 Helpful information for veterans

 - Veterans who need a copy of their DD Form 214 or other military records can request them online through the National Archives and Records Administration, or by mail with a Standard Form SF-180.

 - Veterans who need a copy of their VA Disability Letter can request it online through the U.S. Department of Veterans Affairs or by calling 800-827-1000.

 If we deny your application and you disagree with our decision, you may file an appeal.

 You can file an appeal by email or mail.